-Xenophobe in the arcades had a very unique look.
-There were 3 flight joystick type controls, which is a very odd choice for a side scrolling action game with humanoid characters.
-The game allowed for 3 player coop, and the screen would be split 3 times, which worked well for the corridor nature of the gameplay.
-Many of the alien designs were modeled heavily off of Aliens / H.R.
+Xenophobe is a side-scrolling shooter game first released in the arcade with a unique control set-up.
+There are three flight joystick type controls, which is a very odd choice for a side-scrolling action game with humanoid characters.
+The game allows for three-player coop, and the screen is split three times, which works well for the corridor nature of the gameplay.
+Many of the alien designs are modeled heavily off of Aliens / H.R.
 Giger's artwork, although with a cartoony bent to things, with very expressive faces on the larger versions of the aliens.
-There was a loving, satirical bent to a lot of the background choices and features, including having a Star-Trek style beaming down sequence, as well as some of the player characters resembling figures from popular culture.
+There is a loving, satirical bent to a lot of the background choices and features, including having a Star Trek style beaming down sequence, as well as some of the player characters resembling figures from popular culture.

-Character selection varied depending upon which version you were playing, although you often got to select from different crew-members.
-They only varied in looks, but each had a different, expressive head and corresponding animations, and in the arcade version they were in teams of three with differently colored uniforms.
+Character selection varies depending upon which version is being played, although the player can often select from different crew-members.
+They only varied in looks, but each has a different, expressive head and corresponding animations, and in the arcade version they are in teams of three with differently colored uniforms.

-Once each player selected their character, you approach the first base and beam down.
-Your character begins with a weapon resembling a phaser, which fires small, short-range energy pulses.
-Should you get knocked down, you will lose grip on your weapon and it will be sent flying.
-If this happens too often, the weapon will explode, leaving you with only your fists to defend yourself.
+Once each player has selected their character, they approach the first base and beam down.
+The characters begin with a weapon resembling a phaser, which fires small, short-range energy pulses.
+Should a player get knocked down, they will lose grip on their weapon and it will be sent flying.
+If this happens too often, the weapon will explode, leaving that character with only their fists.
 There is, however, a little droid that will roam around and dispense phasers, usually if a player is unarmed for a considerable length of time.

 Players navigate the base by moving right or left, and they may jump or crouch.
-Ducking decreases speed but also decreases your profile, so it's often recommended unless you're in a hurry.
+Ducking decreases speed but also decreases profile, so it's often recommended unless speed is of the essence.
 There are also items on the ground, some of which are picked up by pressing a button.
-These may restore your health, solve a puzzle, or will just give you points (although originally all items were planned with one use in mind).
-You may also interact with glowing buttons in the background, which can halt a base's self destruct sequence (or start it), change displays, activate elevators, or other actions.
+These may restore health, solve a puzzle, or will just add points (although originally all items were planned with one use in mind).
+A player may also interact with glowing buttons in the background, which can halt a base's self destruct sequence (or start it), change displays, activate elevators, or other actions.

 Should a player be knocked down, they can still shoot in one direction until they pick themselves up off the ground.
-In a desperate situation it's safer to keep firing rather than right yourself, because when lying down you're already as low as you can go.
-Getting up again may mean you get knocked down, increasing the chance your weapon will be destroyed and preventing you from doing as much damage as you could in the same length of time.
+In a desperate situation it's safer to keep firing rather than stand up, because when lying down they're already as low as they can go.
+Getting up may mean getting knocked down again, increasing the chance the weapon will be destroyed.

-In multiplayer games you work cooperatively, although you can still be a bastard and take all the items.
+In multiplayer games the players work cooperatively, although the opportunity to be a bastard and take all the items still exists.
 There are also grenades which can do a significant amount of damage to enemies, or to friends.
 Fists, too, damage fellow player characters.
-Players can stay in the same room and help each other fend of aliens, or they can split up (always a good idea, huh?).
+Players can stay in the same room and help each other fend off aliens, or they can split up (always a good idea, huh?).

 Enemies and Obstacles

-The enemies in the game are aliens reminiscent of Giger's Alien, but only somewhat.
-It grows rapidly in stages, eventually reaching a point where they're a serious threat to your health.
-Aliens also have tentacle arms which reach through the floor and ceiling; if they grab you they slowly damage you, though they can be blasted away with a few hits.
+The enemies in the game are aliens reminiscent of Giger's xenomorph, but only somewhat.
+It grows rapidly in stages, eventually reaching a point where they're a serious threat.
+Aliens also have tentacle arms which reach through the floor and ceiling; if they grab a character they slowly damage them, though they can be blasted away with a few hits.
 There are also several obstacles in the game, including a malfunctioning grenade dispenser that fires off grenades at random, an electrified field, and acidic slime dripping from the ceiling.
-There are also amoebae and out-of-control defense drones that don't know friend from foe.
+There are also amoebae and out-of-control defence drones that don't know friend from foe.

 The aliens in the game contribute to a percentage of infestation.
-If this percentage is reduced to zero, you clear the stage immediately and are extracted from the base.
-This gives you a significant bonus of points, much more than if the self-destruct timer destroys the base.
+If this percentage is reduced to zero, the stage is immediately cleared and the player(s) are extracted from the base.
+This provides a significant bonus of points, much more than if the self-destruct timer destroys the base.

 Alien stages are as follows: